signalfx/integrations/heka-filter-signalfx/README.md

 ### INSTALLATION

-Heka installation instructions are available in the [Heka documentation](http://hekad.readthedocs.org/en/v0.10.0/installing.html)
+Heka installation instructions are available in the <a target="_blank" href="http://hekad.readthedocs.org/en/v0.10.0/installing.html">Heka documentation</a>

 ### CONFIGURATION

-Full Heka configuration setting are available in the [Heka docs](http://hekad.readthedocs.org/en/v0.10.0/config/index.html)
+Full Heka configuration setting are available in the <a target="_blank" href="http://hekad.readthedocs.org/en/v0.10.0/config/index.html">Heka docs</a>

 Configuration for the SignalFx filter: